waterjugs/SYN-AUTO-SEEDING-SCRIPT/README.md

 # Install

-- This automatic seeding scipt only works for the steam application of Hell Let Loose currently.
+- This automatic seeding scipt only works for Windows and the steam application of Hell Let Loose currently.
 - Delete all Intro Movies from your game folders.
 The movies are in  "*YourSteamInstallPath*\\steamapps\common\Hell Let Loose\HLL\Content\Movies"
 - You must have one of the following monitor resolutions for the seeding script to work:
   - 1920 x 1080